DocBohn/CowPi_stdio/README.md

   ```
   uses 3066 bytes of Flash memory and 200 bytes of SRAM.
 - Conventional wisdom is that format conversions are very slow.
-  While it is true that using `printf` is slower than not printing to a terminal, it is *not* true that using `printf` is slower than chaining `Serial.print`/`println` calls.
+  While it is true that using `printf` is slower than not printing to a terminal, it is *not* true that using `printf`
+  is slower than chaining `Serial.print`/`println` calls.
-  The `Serial.print` and `Serial.println` statements in the first snippet require 276µs (±4µs) to execute, and the `printf` statement in the second snippet requires 212µs (±4µs) to execute.
+  The `Serial.print` and `Serial.println` statements in the first snippet require 276µs (±4µs) to execute, and
+  the `printf` statement in the second snippet requires 212µs (±4µs) to execute.

 ## Limitations

-The only limitations are inherited from the avr-libc library.
+The only limitations are inherited from the avr-libc (for AVR) and the newlib (for ARM) libraries.
 The one you will most likely notice is floating point conversions, which can be overcome.
 There are other limitations that cannot be.

 ### Floating point conversions

-Like most microcontroller environments, the default implementation does not support floating point conversions (except for Raspberry Pi Pico).
+Like most microcontroller environments, the default implementation does not support floating point conversions (except
+for Raspberry Pi Pico).
 Instead, the output will be `?` on AVR architectures.
 On ARM (SAMD) architectures, the output is an unprintable character.